-- (2) Directors serve for a term until the next annual meeting of stockholders and until their successors are duly elected and qualified or until their earlier, removal or resignation. - (3) Pursuant to the terms of investment sub-advisory agreement among our Adviser, Main Street, MSC Adviser I, LLC, a wholly-owned subsidiary of Main Street (our "Sub-Adviser") and us (the "Sub-Advisory Agreement"), our Sub-Adviser provides our Adviser with sub-advisory services.
+- (2) Directors serve for a term until the next annual meeting of stockholders and until their successors are duly elected and qualified or until their earlier, removal or - resignation.(3) Pursuant to the terms of inv - (3) Pursuant to the terms of investment sub-advisory agreement among our Adviser, Main Street, MSC Adviser I, LLC, a wholly-owned subsidiary of Main Street (our "Sub-Adviser") and us (the "Sub-Advisory Agreement"), our Sub-Adviser provides our Adviser with sub-advisory services.
 We refer to our Adviser and Sub-Adviser, collectively, as our "Advisers."
-Pursuant to the terms of the Sub-Advisory Agreement, and for so long as the Sub-Adviser acts as our Sub-Adviser, whether pursuant to the Sub-Adviser MSUB-Adviser acts as a member of our board of directors.
+Pursuant to the terms of the Sub-Advisory Agreement, and for so long as the Sub-Adviser acts as our Sub-Adviser, whether pursuant to the Sub-Advisory Agreement or otherwise, the Sub-Adviser may select a nominee who shall be nominated to serve as a member of our board of directors.
 Our Sub-Adviser proposed Mr. Meserve to our Nominating and Corporate Governance Committee, and he is considered an "interested person" because of his affiliation with Main Street. - (4) Ms. Schugart is an "interested person" of the Company as defined in Section 2(a)(19) of the 1940 Act because of her affiliation with our Adviser, Hines, its affiliated entities and Hines Securities Inc., our dealer manager (the "Dealer Manager").